 At least half of the packaged items on supermarket shelves—from baby food and chocolate to shampoo and detergent—contain palm oil, a product that is also widely used as a biofuel and cooking oil by people across Africa and Asia.
-Given the huge demand for this resource, it’s no wonder that plantations filled with oil palm trees cover more than 15 million hectares (almost 40 million acres) of tropical landscapes.
+Given the huge demand for this resource, it’s no wonder that plantations filled with oil palm trees cover more than 16 million hectares (more than 40 million acres) of tropical landscapes.

 About 6.5 million farmers—including more than three million smallholders—rely on oil palm cultivation for their livelihoods.
 The Rainforest Alliance has begun to transform industry practices in Colombia, Costa Rica, Guatemala, Honduras, Indonesia, and Papua New Guinea.

 The Rainforest Alliance works with oil palm farmers to improve their livelihoods and the health and well-being of their communities and ecosystems.
 To earn the Rainforest Alliance CertifiedTM seal, farms are audited annually against the Sustainable Agriculture Standard for the crop’s production.
 The standard’s rigorous and detailed environmental, social and economic criteria are designed to prevent deforestation, protect biodiversity and natural resources, deliver financial benefits to farmers, and support the well-being and rights of workers and local communities.

 Protecting Forests and Wildlife